List of Persona 4 characters: Mitsuo Kubo

-Mitsuo Kubo (久保 美津夫, Kubo Mitsuo) is a juvenile from Inaba who becomes the second suspect the group believes to be behind the murder case after Kinshiro Morooka's death.
+Mitsuo Kubo (久保 美津雄, Kubo Mitsuo) is a juvenile from Inaba who becomes the second suspect the group believes to be behind the murder case after Kinshiro Morooka's death.
 He makes a pass at Yukiko Amagi at the beginning of the game, and is rejected.
 He is later revealed to be an isolated student who was expelled from a different high school prior to the beginning of the game.

 Eventually the group manages to find him in the TV World and save him from being killed by his Shadow-self during a heated argument with the Shadow staying quiet.
 The Shadow takes the form of an unborn fetus that is able to build an 8-bit video game warrior as a barrier, symbolising Mitsuo's immaturity and his use of video games to make himself feel important and powerful.
 Claiming he was responsible for all murders in Inaba to get people's attention, Mitsuo is taken away by the authorities.
 Due to the fact the kidnappings do not cease after his capture, the group then comes to the conclusion he was a copycat killer and is in fact mentally unstable.
 It is later revealed that detective Tohru Adachi is responsible for sending Kubo to the TV world, as Namatame would have stopped sending people into it if he believed that the killer had been caught.